swcarpentry/git-novice/_episodes/05-history.md

 > ## Reverting a Commit
 >
 > Jennifer is collaborating on her Python script with her colleagues and
-> realises her last commit to the group repository is wrong and wants to
+> realizes her last commit to the group repository is wrong and wants to
 > undo it.
 Jennifer needs to undo correctly so everyone in the group
 > repository gets the correct change.  `git revert [wrong commit ID]`
 > will make a new commit that undoes Jennifer's previous wrong